 Another USP is that ground coffees are packaged in individual 30g servings designed to ensure maximum freshness and aroma, so you can enjoy a perfect cup every time.
 They’re also available in coffee bags, pods and as whole beans.
 Artisan Coffee Co is the passion project of ex-The Fat Duck chef Ashley Palmer-Watts, as well as a Q grader (the coffee industry equivalent of a sommelier) and a coffee research scientist – so you know you’re in safe hands.

-You can dive straight in with a subscription, but Artisan Coffee Co. encourage you to try a tasting pack first so you can discover which blends you like best.
+You can dive straight in with a coffee box subscription, but Artisan Coffee Co. encourage you to try a tasting pack first so you can discover which blends you like best.
 These come with a range of delicious chocolate flights (created by Ashley) designed to complement each coffee – you can buy these separately as well.
 Each blend can be used in most brewing methods – from moka pot to V60 – and the website helpfully has a range of step-by-step guides for each style.
 Once you’ve picked the flavours you like, setting up a subscription is pretty straightforward.
 For ground coffee, for example, you can choose from one to five boxes of 12 single-serve sachets delivered monthly.
 One small point to note is that at the moment some of the packaging for the single-serve sachets isn’t recyclable, but Artisan Coffee Co. are currently developing recyclable alternatives so watch this space.

 Available grinds: ground, pods, bags, whole beans

 This sibling-run Filipino coffee shop serves modern Filipino bakes and coffee to its Battersea neighbours.
 David, Nigel, Rosemary and Plams are dedicated to exploring their heritage and sourcing the Philippines’ most desirable beans.
-The weekly blends in Kapihan’s coffee subscription are kept as a surprise (the grind is the only variable in the subscription), but there are some superb bags available.
+The weekly blends in Kapihan’s coffee subscription are kept as a surprise (the grind is the only variable in the subscription), but there are some superb coffee bags available.
 The house blend combines beans from the North Island of Luzon, South Island of Mindanao and West Java Indonesia, resulting in a deep, rich blend with plenty of malty chocolate notes and a sweet toffee finish.

 Add on some freshly-baked treats to enjoy with your coffee, including sweet, brioche-like pandesal with a chocolate hazelnut filling and crisp outer shell, or chorizo and cheese-studded swirls.